Manu Feildel

-Emmanuel Feildel (born 26 March 1974) is a French chef, restaurateur and television presenter trained in England, who is best known as one of the judges of the competitive television cooking show My Kitchen Rules.
+Emmanuel Feildel (born 26 March 1974) is a French-Australian chef, restaurateur and television presenter trained in England, who is best known as one of the judges of the competitive television cooking show My Kitchen Rules.

-Manu achieved a solid reputation as head chef at the restaurant Gilson's before moving to open his own restaurant, Manu at L'Étoile, in 2009.
+Feildel achieved a solid reputation as head chef at the restaurant Gilson's before moving to open his own restaurant, Manu at L'Étoile, in 2009.
 The restaurant closed in March 2014.

 Biography

 In spite of a history of professional chefs in his family, including his father and a grandfather, Feildel decided to join a circus school at age 13 and learnt juggling, unicycling, clowning and some acrobatics.
 He stayed for three years and then decided that cooking was his first love and moved to London where he studied at the Cafe Royal restaurant.
 He then worked at Les Associes, the Cafe des Amis du Vin and popular seafood restaurant Livebait.